thejackal360/OpenPelt-Public/paper.md

 of a TEC [@848895].
 Though the SPICE netlist is publicly available, there is no straightforward approach for simulating a traditional, let alone novel, control algorithm.

-We developed a methodology for control algorithm and buried the implementation details in a tec_plant class.
-We then developed test and controller objects that enable rapid testing of algorithms on instances of this tec_plant class.
+We wrote a circuit netlist for the TEC model and buried the implementation details in a tec_plant class.
+We then developed test and controller objects that enable rapid testing of control algorithms on instances of this tec_plant class.
 Firstly, one needs access to an open source SPICE simulator, ngspice in our case.
 The simulator then needs to support external current/voltage sources, so that a user's Python function can generate the driving value to the simulator on